trallnag/ansible-roles-depot/shell/README.md

 Sets up common shell configuration sourced by Bash, Fish, and Zsh.

-Lays the groundwork for the "shell integration framework".
+Lays the groundwork for the shell integration "framework".